HeshamMegid/heshammegid.github.io/_posts/2019-02-12-swift-module-stability-for-binary-frameworks.md

 ![question-to-jrose](/images/ct0yVGXrg4Yv7Jxos7Ck.png)

-And he confirmed that this is actually possible!
+And he confirmed that this is actually possible.

 ![answer-from-jrose](/images/dNdgCtgkbBXmmeWx2bI9.png)

 So we’re going to do exactly that! 🎉

 ## Conclusion
-With Swift 5, it’s not possible yet to ship binary frameworks that are purely written in Objective-C, but shipping frameworks that contains Swift with an Objective-C wrapper as an interface is possible and will be forward compatible with future versions of Swift.
+With Swift 5, it’s not possible yet to ship binary frameworks that are purely written in Swift, but shipping frameworks that contains Swift with an Objective-C wrapper as an interface is possible and will be forward compatible with future versions of Swift.

 We love Objective-C and it has served us very well during all those years, but we’re excited to finally start using Swift!